Irishman sought for 387 alleged sexual offences against teens, held in US

 One of the alleged victims made allegations to gardai in 2012 about being abused between the ages of 11 and 16.
 Much of the alleged abuse occurred at a GAA grounds, according to the documents before the northern district court for New York.

-A subsequent investigation into the allegations revealed another alleged underage victim who claimed the suspect had “coached and groomed… from the age of at least 12, giving him a job, gifts, money and trips away from a difficult home life.”
+A subsequent investigation into the allegations revealed another alleged underage victim who claimed the suspect had “coached and groomed” him “from the age of at least 12, giving him a job, gifts, money and trips away from a difficult home life.”

 The alleged sexual abuse lasted between 2004 and 2009, including multiple times a week between 2004 and 2006.